jalapeno/SRv6_dCloud_Lab/lab_6/lab_6-guide.md

         clear bgp link-state link-state * soft
         ```

         On the Kafka console we expect to see 14 json objects representing BMP messages coming from our 2 route reflectors and describing our 7 different ISIS nodes.
-Example messages:
+Example message:

         ```json
         {